Can ZINC make your anti-wrinkle injectables treatments last?

 Read our blog “Food Sources That Have the Highest Zinc Contents” (including Promegranate fruits).

-Below are some of the primary functions of ZINC in your body and how it can help your skin to look it’s healthiest best.
+Below are some of the primary functions of ZINC (Zn) in your body and how it can help your skin to look it’s healthiest best.

-1. Zinc helps boost your immune system responses.
+1. Helps boost your immune system responses.